How to Automate SOC 2 Compliance Testing with AI Agents in 2026

 Human time required: 2 hours (review and approval)

-This is the future Screenata is building toward.
+This is the future Screenata is building toward for SOC 2, ISO 27001, and HIPAA compliance automation.

-No, but it will change their role dramatically.
+No, but AI will change their role dramatically.

 Humans will focus on: